ur-technology/go-ur/README.md

 are equially useful on the testnet too.
 Please see above for their explanations if you've skipped to here.

-Specifying the `--testnet` flag however will reconfigure your Geth instance a bit:
+Specifying the `--testnet` flag however will reconfigure your Gur instance a bit:

- * Instead of using the default data directory (`~/.ethereum` on Linux for example), Geth will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
+ * Instead of using the default data directory (`~/.ethereum` on Linux for example), Gur will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
  * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.